jibinb961/Clinical_Trial_Analysis/README.md

 1. Enter a pharmaceutical company ticker (e.g., "PFE" for Pfizer)
 2. Select start and end dates to filter trials
 3. Click "Analyze Sponsor Focus"
-4. View the AI-generated analysis and raw trial data
+4. View the AI-generated analysis and detailed trial data in the tabs
-5. Go to the "Stock Price Analysis" tab to see stock movements with trial events
+5. Scroll down to the Stock Price Analysis section
-6. Click "Generate AI Correlation Analysis" to get insights on trial-stock correlations
+6. Click "Generate Stock-Trial Correlation Analysis" to get AI insights on the correlation between trial announcements and stock movements

-## Example
+## Example Use Cases

-Try with ticker "LLY" (Eli Lilly) with date range 2020-2024 to see an analysis of their recent clinical research focus and the correlation with their stock performance.
+- **Investment Research**: Analyze how clinical trial announcements impact stock performance
+- **Pharmaceutical Industry Analysis**: Identify research trends and focus areas of companies
+- **Competitor Analysis**: Compare trial portfolios and market reactions across companies
+- **Market Impact Assessment**: Measure the impact of different trial types and phases on stock prices

 ## Troubleshooting

 - **API Key Issues**: If you see errors about the Gemini API key, make sure it's correctly set in your `.env` file
 - **Missing Data**: Some tickers may not have sufficient clinical trial data in the selected range
-- **Screen Resets**: If the app resets when generating analysis, try a shorter date range with fewer trials
+- **Date Ranges**: For optimal performance, use a date range of 2-3 years when analyzing larger companies

 ## Limitations

-- Limited to publicly available clinical trial data
+- Limited to publicly available clinical trial data from ClinicalTrials.gov
-- Analysis quality depends on the available trial information
+- Analysis quality depends on the completeness of trial information
 - Some ticker symbols may not be mapped to sponsor names
-- Stock correlation analysis is for educational purposes only
+- Stock correlation analysis uses a 15-day window which may not capture longer-term effects
+- Stock price movements are influenced by many factors beyond clinical trials

 ## Disclaimer

 This tool provides research insights for informational purposes only.
 It should not be used for investment decisions or medical advice.
+The stock correlation analysis does not constitute financial advice or recommendations.